 - ½ cup plain soy milk yogurt or other non-dairy yogurt

 - ½ cup vegetable oil, plus more for greasing pan

 - 1 cup toasted chopped walnuts (optional)

-Preheat the oven to 350 F. Generously grease a 9" x 5" loaf pan.
-Line it with a long strip of parchment paper that extends on either end of the pan; these will act as "handles" for easy removal later.
-Grease the top of the parchment that's contained in the pan, as well.
+1. Preheat the oven to 350 F. Generously grease a 9" x 5" loaf pan and line it with a long strip of parchment paper that extends on either end of the pan.
+(These will act as "handles" for easy removal later.)
+Grease the top of the parchment that's contained in the pan.

-In a large bowl, sift together the two types of flour, baking soda and salt.
+2. In a large bowl, sift together the all-purpose and whole wheat flour, baking soda and salt.
 Set aside.

-In a separate large bowl, mix the banana, brown sugar, yogurt, vegetable oil and vanilla extract until completely incorporated and cohesive.
+3. In a separate large bowl, mix the banana, brown sugar, yogurt, vegetable oil and vanilla extract until completely incorporated.

-Combine the wet ingredients, dry ingredients and nuts (if using), mixing until just combined and moist (some lumps are OK).
+4. Combine the wet ingredients, dry ingredients and nuts (if using), mixing until just combined.
+(If you have some lumps, that's OK.)

-Store in an airtight container at room temperature for up to 3 days, or freeze for up to 1 month.
+Store in an airtight container at room temperature for up to three days, or freeze for up to one month.
 Serve at room temperature or warm.

 Get your banana fix with these sweet recipes.